conie151/conie151.github.io/posts/Notes/theAbsoluteBeginner'sGuideToCybersecurity.md

 >**_A Trojan Horse_** is Malware disguised as a legitimate file or program.
 Like the legendary wooden horse to infitrate Troy, it tricks the user into installing it, giving unauthorized access to the attacker.
 The Deceptive package carries a hidden threat.

+Worm: The Secret _Tunnel_ Digger → A sneaky creature that _digs_ secret tunnels _connecting different parts of the castle._

+>**_A Computer Worm_** is a _standalone_ program that replicates itself to spread accross the network.
+It _doesn't need a host file_ to attach to - Just like secret tunnel systems don't rely on existing structures.
+Works can _rapidly spread through interconnected systems_, like tunnels weaving through the castle's different sections.